distillpub/post--multimodal/src/paper.md

 Evaluating Typographic Attacks
 </h3>

 Our physical adversarial examples are a proof of concept, but they don’t give us a very good sense of how frequently typographic attacks succeed.
-Duct tape and markers don't scale, so we create a simple automated setup to measure the attack’s success rate on the ImageNet validation set.
+Duct tape and markers don't scale, so we create an automated setup to measure the attack’s success rate on the ImageNet validation set.

 import AttackSetup from './diagrams/AttackSetup.svelte'